deveshpatil562-afk/Linux-Task/scripts/service-check.md

 # If the service is not running, it will start the service.

 read -p "Enter the name of service: " service
-# Takes the service name as input from the user.

 status=$(systemctl is-active $service)
-# Checks the current status of the service and stores it in a variable.

 if [ $status = active ]; then
     echo "Service is in active state!!"